ulrik59/travelogue/README.md

 After verifying the identity of a user, the server will need to determine the permissions a user has for specific routes and resources.

 In the typical case, once verified and logged-in, the user has full access to a new set of routes.
-Travelogue provides a shortcut to verify that a user is logged-on via the `Travelogue.ensureAuthenticated(handler)` interface.
+Travelogue provides a shortcut to verify that a user is logged-on via the `config.auth` interface.

 ```javascript
 server.addRoute({